Treatment with Donor Sperm

 - What is the success rate?

-To schedule an appointment, call Amber Harvey, our Patient Coordinator, to obtain the password required to complete the Information Packet found on the home page Click Here for New Patient Registration.
+Please schedule an appointment or give us a call to obtain the password required to complete the Information Packet found on the home page Click Here for New Patient Registration.
 Feel free to send or fax the information.
 After the information is reviewed, you will be contacted by one of our clinic personnel to assist in scheduling your consult.